torvalds/linux/Documentation/dev-tools/kgdb.rst

    In order to connect to gdb via kgdboc, the kernel must first be stopped.
-There are several ways to stop the kernel which include using kgdbwait as a boot argument, via a :kbd:`SysRq-G`, or running the kernel until it takes an exception where it waits for the debugger to attach.
+There are several ways to stop the kernel which include using kgdbwait as a boot argument, via a `SysRq-G`, or running the kernel until it takes an exception where it waits for the debugger to attach.